-Our Feed Ingredients segment also includes the Company's hides businesses, including that operated under the BestHides name by Darling Ingredients International, and the organic fertilizer business conducted under the Nature Safe® name.
+Our Feed Ingredients segment also includes the Company's hides businesses and the organic fertilizer business conducted under the Nature Safe® name.

 - Our hides operations process hides and skins from beef and hog processors, respectively, into outputs used in commercial applications, such as the leather industry.
 We sell treated hides and skins to external customers, the majority of which are tanneries.
-BestHides sources, sorts and processes hides from slaughterhouses, renderers and traders in Western Europe, and has a leading position in the premium South German hides market.
 Fresh and salted hides and fresh skins are sold to tanneries, automotive companies, leather processors and to the shoe and furniture industries in Italy, Germany and China. - Our fertilizer operations utilize finished products from our animal by-products division to manufacture organic fertilizers from ingredients approved by the U.S. Department of Agriculture ("USDA") to be used in organic farming which contain no waste by-products (i.e., sludge or sewage waste).
 The Company's North American fertilizer products are predominantly sold to golf courses, sports facilities, organic farms and landscaping companies.